scwatts/fastspar/README.md

 ### Calculation of exact *p*-values
 There are several methods to calculate *p*-values for inferred correlations.
 Here we have elected to use a robust permutation based approach.
-This process involves infering correlation from random permutations of the original OTU count data.
+This process involves inferring correlation from random permutations of the original OTU count data.
 The magnitude of each *p*-value is related to how often a more extreme correlation is observed for randomly permutated data.
 In the below example, we calculate *p*-values from 1000 bootstrap correlations.

-First we generate the 1000 boostrap counts:
+First we generate the 1000 bootstrap counts:

 ```bash
 mkdir bootstrap_counts